DevYeom/OneWay/README.md

 // Prints "10", "20"
 ```

-If you want to continue receiving the value even when the same value is assigned to the `State`, you can use `@Triggered`.
-For explanations of other useful property wrappers(e.g. [@CopyOnWrite](https://swiftpackageindex.com/devyeom/oneway/main/documentation/oneway/copyonwrite), [@Ignored](https://swiftpackageindex.com/devyeom/oneway/main/documentation/oneway/ignored)), refer to [here](https://swiftpackageindex.com/devyeom/oneway/main/documentation/oneway/triggered).
+If you want to continue receiving values even when the same value is assigned to the `State`, you can use the `@Triggered` property wrapper.
+For explanations of other useful property wrappers, such as [@CopyOnWrite](https://swiftpackageindex.com/devyeom/oneway/main/documentation/oneway/copyonwrite) and [@Ignored](https://swiftpackageindex.com/devyeom/oneway/main/documentation/oneway/ignored), please refer to the [documentation](https://swiftpackageindex.com/devyeom/oneway/main/documentation/oneway/triggered).

 ```swift
 struct State: Sendable, Equatable {